csci338/fall2024/pages/_assignments/lab03.md

 ```
 $ git diff
 ```
+> 1.5.
 What do you see?
+Copy the output to your `answers.md` file.
+{:.blockquote-no-margin}

 Let's add this change to Git's staging area and commit it with a commit message "add first problem".

 ### Reflection and Review

-We've learned 5 git subcommands now.
+We've learned 6 git subcommands now.
 In your `answers.md` file, describe each of them in your own words.

 ### Practice